2010 Sudanese general election: Census

 A census, which was necessary for the election to be held, was initially planned to be held in July 2007, then from 15 November 2007 onwards, then delayed to be held from 2 February 2008 onwards due to funding issues.
 It was again postponed to 15–30 April 2008.
 On 12 April 2008, a few days before the census was slated to start, the SPLM withdrew from the census, stating that they wanted IDPs to return to their homes before the census would take place.
 However, it was agreed on 14 April 2008 to start the census on 22 April 2008 instead.
 It was finished by 6 May 2008 (with about 90% of the country covered by then; many people claimed, however, not to have been counted, but officials stated that in no state was the covering rate below 80%.)
 Preliminary results that hit the press in early July claimed a population of about 38 million, with 3.8 million in Southern Sudan.
 This strongly contradicted former estimates of at least 8 million residents in the south.
 However, the Central Bureau of Statistics quickly denied these figures, saying no numbers had yet been released.
 The full results of the census were announced on a press conference by Central Bureau of Statistics on 12 May 2009.
 The total of Sudan's population were reported as 39,154,490, with 8,260,490 in the south.

-Electoral law

-The draft bill on the electoral law was being discussed in February 2008; differences remained over the proportion between FPTP seats and proportional seats, over the number of seats reserved for women, and over how many votes smaller parties would have to win in order to gain entry into parliament.
-The SPLM wants 50% proportionally elected and 50% therough FPTP, and it wants women to be given 50% of the proportional seats; the Sudanese government wants only 40% to be proportionally elected and wants a separate list of women-only seats, of which all would be given to the list with the most votes.
-The election law was passed on 8 July 2008.
-The law is based on a mixed electoral system, utilizing the benefits of majoritarian, proportional representation and plurality models.
-60% of seats will be chosen in constituencies, and 40% (split 25% women to 15% general seats) by proportional representation; the proportional seats have an electoral threshold of 4%, candidates for presidential elections require 200 endorsements from 18 of Sudan's 25 states, citizens have to be over 17 years to vote and over 40 years and without a criminal record to stand in the election.